ongaroleandro/autonomous-mobile-robot/README.md

 Now for the explantion of the `33.55`.
 There is a linear relationship between the duty cycle and the speed of the motor, so the `33.55` is just the gradient of this relationship.
 We can calculate the gradient by defining two points.
 One point is (0, 0), where the first zero is the speed of the motor and the second zero is the duty cycle.
 The second point is (maximum motor speed, 255), because at 100% duty cylce the motor will run at full speed.
 There are two ways to get maxium motor speed.

   1. Using the torque-speed characteristic.
 By estimating how much torque the motors need to supply (at the gearbox side), we can see how fast the the output shaft of the gearbox will turn.
 This is will be the speed at 100% duty cycle.
   2. After implementing the encoders into our code.
 In the next section you'll see we use `teleop_twist_keyboard` to send `geometry_msgs/Twist` messages.
 By increasing the linear velocity we send we can get the maximum speed.
-Be sure to read the speed when the motors are under load. (so do not put the robot on a box so the wheels can rotate freely).
+Be sure to read the speed when the motors are under load. i.e. do not put the robot on a box so the wheels can rotate freely.

 ## Testing Arduino code
 We'll use [teleop_twist_keyboard](http://wiki.ros.org/teleop_twist_keyboard), which converts key presses into `geometry_msgs/Twist` messages which then get published to the `/cmd_vel` topic.